jonjperkins/event-hosting-and-creation-website/README.md

 This web application allows people to sign up for a site that hosts a collection of events.
-Users must login to access the sites features.
+Users must login to access the site's features.
 Once inside, their profile page will display upcoming events they are attending, past events they have attended, and all of their hosted events.